 Discussions: You must post your discussion response first before you can reply to other students.
+You must reply to at least one other student once you have posted yours.
 Discussions should be 50-250 words in length.

 Quizzes: Quizzes are multiple choice and test material covered in the notes, text, and videos.
-Each quiz covers two modules.
+Each Quiz covers two modules, so Quiz One covers Modules 1&2, Quiz Two Modules 3&4 etc.